caesarfeta/dot_com/story/dbpedia/dbpedia.md

 </pre>

 I'm just going to see what connections with Honey_bee exist.
+So I'll just run this query in SNORQL.

 	SELECT ?p ?o
 	WHERE {
 	  :Honey_bee ?p ?o
 	}

+The query returns quite a bit of data.
-Now I have my foot in DBPedia's door.
+Now I have my foot in DBPedia's door...

-A line in the output catches my eye.
+While browsing the data a line in the output catches my eye.

 	dbpedia2:genus [http]	"Apis"@en

+So I'm guessing that plant and animal Wikipedia pages are going to include data about their genus.
+I can play with that...
-Let's find all the species that have Wikipedia pages that share the honey bee's genus, Apis.
+So let's find all the species that have Wikipedia pages that share the honey bee's genus, Apis.

 	SELECT ?s